 Taking Care of Your Hair Underneath Faux Locs

 I have found myself in many situations where I would have Faux Locs installed and never oil my scalp or cover my hair at night.
 It has always led to disasters and seeing balls of excess shed hair when taking down my Faux Locs.
 This is why I urge you to take this section seriously!
 Faux Locs are a protective style, yes, but you are encouraged to do your part so that you will maintain hair growth and length retention.
 When it comes to taking care of my hair underneath Faux Locs, I like to create a mixture each week.
 My mixtures typically last me a week and I use them every 1 to 3 days depending on if my roots need hydration.
-If I have some products left at the end of the week, I keep using it till it runs out and store the mixture in cool dark space, like a cabinet.
+If I have some products left at the end of the week, I keep using it till it runs out and store the mixture in a cool dark space, like a cabinet.

 The mixture is created by mixing water-based leave-in conditioner, aloe vera juice (make sure it is organic), any carrier oil, and an anti-bacterial oil (tea tree or peppermint).
 For this mixture, you can grab your spray bottle and insert 3/4 cup of everything, except the anti-bacterial oil.
 You only need between 1 to 2 teaspoons of your essential oil in the spray bottle.
 I like to keep my mixtures warm or at room temperature to open up my hair cuticles so that moisture can set in.
 In order to achieve this, I place the spray bottle full of mixture into hot water to warm it up for about 1 minute before spraying the contents onto my scalp.
 The aloe vera juice will help block moisture from escaping over a long period of time and the oils altogether add shine, remove bacteria from your scalp, and help reduce itchiness.
 You can store your mixture by putting it into a fridge, but if it is not empty by the time your week is over, store in a cool dry place and keep using it until finished before refilling.